 Are your children safe on the world wide web?
 Did you know that children are extremely vulnerable to account hacking, receiving inappropriate messages, and being bullied online?
 Most of the times it all goes undetected as kids never discuss the issue they face online with their parents or teachers.

-The WebWise survey conducted by Indian telecom operator Telenor India among Indian school going children revealed their internet usage and access patterns.
+The WebWise survey conducted by Indian telecom operator Telenor India among Indian school going children, which revealed their internet usage and access patterns.
 The survey was conducted across schools in thirteen Indian cities and among 2727 students.
 It revealed access trends of school going children in areas like medium used to access the internet, what is internet being used for, understanding of safe internet practices, type of cyber harm faces and other areas.

 Some key findings from the survey –